 A ferry is a boat that primarily transports people, but can also transport cargo or vehicles across water.
 Ferries that frequently transport across smaller distances are often used for public transportation.
 Ferries are common in many places within the US.
 There are many different types of ferries depending upon the kind of waters they travel and what they carry.
 There are double-ended ferries, which have interchangeable bows and sterns allowing these boats to shuttle back and forth between terminals without having to turn around.
 A Hydrofoil ferry has a higher cruising speed, which makes it an excellent medium speed passenger ferry boat.
 Hovercraft and Ro-ro ferries are designed to carry vehicles.
 Hovercrafts carry cars, while Ro-ros carry larger vehicles.
 Other kinds of ferries include a Fast RoPax ferry, a Turntable ferry, a Pontoon ferry, a Foot ferry, Cable ferries, and Air ferries.

-If you are a maritime crew member who is injured while working on a ferry, consider consulting a ferry injury accident lawyer.
+If you are a maritime crew member who is injured while working on a ferry, consider consulting a Houston ferry injury accident lawyer.
 Ferry injuries frequently occur due to accidents.
-On a ferry maritime crew members may be exposed to toxic paints, poorly maintained equipment can become hazardous, understaffed ferries result in all sorts of dangers.
-Precautions like wearing a life vest are not always be mandatory with crewmembers instead relying upon the Captain's request to don them.
+On a ferry, maritime crew members may be exposed to toxic paints, poorly maintained equipment can become hazardous, understaffed ferries result in all sorts of dangers.
+Precautions like wearing a life vest are not always be mandatory with crewmembers instead relying upon the captain’s request to don them.
 Weather can change suddenly, making for unsafe conditions.
-The Gordon, Elias & Seely, L.L.P ferry attorney team understands the potential dangers present to workers on a ferry and, consequently, will be better able to represent you and your needs.
+The Gordon, Elias & Seely, LLP maritime attorneys understands the potential dangers present to workers on a ferry and, consequently, will be better able to represent you and your needs.

 It is the responsibility of the ferry owner to pay injured maritime ferry workers maintenance and cure.
 Unfortunately ferry owners frequently improperly contest a seaman’s right to maintenance and cure compensation for loss time and medical bills, as well as contractual wages until the end of the voyage.
 The duty of the ferry owner to pay these medical bills continues until the seaman reaches maximum medical cure.
 In some situations maintenance and cure works out just fine.
 But an injured or ill seaman who believes his benefits are being unfairly terminated should immediately contact a qualified maritime or ferry injury lawyer for assistance.
 A ferry injury lawyer will explain your rights and help you receive the proper compensation.

-If you are injured by an accident due to negligence or unseaworthiness you are entitled to additional compensation under Federal Maritime Law and The Jones act.
+If you are injured by an accident due to negligence or unseaworthiness on a fishing vessel or supply boat, you are entitled to additional compensation under Federal Maritime Law and The Jones act.
 The compensation for a negligence case is different from just receiving cure and maintenance.
 A ferry accident lawyer understands that accidents and injuries can profoundly affect your future.
 Never sign a release or settlement without consulting with a ferry jury lawyer present.
 If you are injured and unable to attend work, you will not be able to support yourself or your family.
-An experienced ferry injury lawyer who understands the complex issues¬ and has successful tried Jones Act negligence cases such as our ferry injury lawyers at Gordon, Elias & Seely, L.L.P will assuredly guide you through the process.
-If we feel you have a legitimate negligence case, ferry injury attorneys from Gordon, Elias & Seely, L.L.P will work hard so that you can receive the proper compensation.
+An experienced ferry injury lawyer who understands the complex issues and has successful tried Jones Act negligence cases such as our ferry injury lawyers at Gordon, Elias & Seely, LLP will assuredly guide you through the process.
+If we feel you have a legitimate negligence case, ferry injury attorneys from Gordon, Elias & Seely, LLP will work hard so that you can receive the proper compensation.